 If you are determined eligible your coverage begins on the first day of the application month.
 A Benefit Issuance Card (BIC) will be issued to you.
 Your BIC is a white card with blue lettering or has a picture of the California flower.
 This card should be retained and must be presented at time of service.
 If you are found eligible to full medical coverage you will also receive an additional card from Central California Alliance.
 Make sure to present both cards at the time of service including pharmacy/prescription services.

-These changes apply to things you own, which can be counted for Medi-Cal eligibility.
+Starting in January 2024, assets will no longer count toward your Medi-Cal eligibility.
 These items include bank accounts, cash, second vehicles and homes, and other financial resources.

 If you believe you may be eligible for Medi-Cal once the new changes take place you are encouraged to apply.